UA-Libraries-Research-Data-Services/UALIB_ChemStructures/README.md

 and PubChem Substance Pages.

 Our intention is for you to reuse the chemical structure data however you like.
-All chemical structure data in this repository is licensed with [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).
-Please give the original authors of the theses credit by citing their work and following standard scholarly practice for reuse of the scientific literature, particularly if the chemical structure has led you to useful content within their thesis (as noted above, each thesis Author holds their own copyright).
+All chemical structure and associated data in this repository is licensed with [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+Please give the original authors of the theses credit by citing their work and following standard scholarly practice for reuse of the scientific literature, particularly if the data has led you to useful content within their thesis (as noted above, each thesis Author holds their own copyright).
 If you are reusing a large corpus of the structures as a dataset, then it is appreciated if you cite our work as we put the effort into the data compilation.
 Lastly, any code in this repository is licensed under the BSD-2 license.